 Head of Support: Mrs Julie Collins-Ballands (firstname.lastname@example.org)

-This policy was revised by the Head of Support and Deputy Head, in liaison with parents and the SEN Director.
+This policy was revised by the Head of Support and Deputy Head, in liaison with parents and carers, and the SEN Governor.

 This Policy complies with the statutory requirement laid out in

 - the SEND Code of Practice 0-25 (January 2015)

 - Equality Education Act 2010 (advice for schools February 2013)

 - SEN Information Report (Bishop Luffa Website 2021)

 The SEND Code of Practice defines Special Educational Needs in this way:

 ‘A pupil has SEN where their learning difficulty or disability calls for special educational provision, that is provision different from or additional to that normally available to pupils of the same age.’